Faces and maximizer subsets of highest weight modules: Introduction

 \section{Introduction}

-This paper contributes to the study of highest weight modules over a complex semisimple Lie algebra.
-Some of these, such as (generalized/parabolic) Verma modules and finite-dimensional simple modules, are classical and well understood - e.g.~for ``generic" highest weights which are antidominant.
-However, more work needs to be done for infinite-dimensional ``non-Verma" highest weight modules.
+This paper contributes to the study of highest weight modules over a complex finite-dimensional semisimple Lie algebra.
+Some of these, such as finite-dimensional simple modules and (generalized/parabolic) Verma modules, are classical and well understood.
+However, more work needs to be done for infinite-dimensional ``non-Verma'' highest weight modules (and even for finite-dimensional modules).
 Important questions such as the set of weights of these modules, or the multiplicities of these weights are not fully resolved as yet.

-In this paper we present three formulas for computing the weights of an arbitrary simple highest weight module, including one in terms of finite-dimensional submodules for a distinguished Levi subalgebra, and another in terms of the convex hull of the weights.
-More precisely, fix a complex semisimple Lie algebra $\lie{g}$, a set of simple roots $\Delta$ in the space $\lie{h}^*$ of weights, the associated Weyl group $W$ and root space decomposition for $\lie{g}$, and an arbitrary weight $\lambda \in \lie{h}^*$.
-One of our original motivations in this paper was to compute the set of weights of the highest weight module $L(\lambda)$.

-A simpler, related question would be to compute the convex hull of the weights of $L(\lambda)$, or of an arbitrary highest weight module $M(\lambda) \twoheadrightarrow \vla$, where $M(\lambda)$ is the Verma module.
-If $\vla = M(\lambda)$, this hull is a polyhedron with unique vertex $\lambda$.
-On the other hand, if $\lambda$ is dominant integral and $\vla = L(\lambda)$ is simple, its set of weights $\wt L(\lambda)$ is finite and $W$-invariant.
-The convex hull $\calp(\lambda)$ of this latter finite set is called the {\it Weyl polytope} for $\lambda$.
-(Polytopes and polyhedra are defined in Definition \ref{Dgvm}.)
-It is well-known that

-where $W(\lambda)$ is the set of Weyl translates of $\lambda$, as well as the vertex set of $\calp(\lambda)$.
-However, the structure of $\conv_\R \wt L(\lambda)$ is not known for an arbitrary simple module $L(\lambda)$.
-Additionally, it is natural to ask if Equation \eqref{Eweyl} holds for other highest weights $\lambda$.
-Thus, understanding the structure of simple highest weight modules was one of the main motivating goals in this paper.
-One of our main results is as follows; all undefined notation is explained later.